Blazeblitz276/Skill-Prep/SQLprep.md

 Q: How are JOINS different from the UNION clause?

-A: JOINS and UNION are used to combine data from multiple tables, but they are used in different ways.
+A: `JOIN` and `UNION` are used to combine data from multiple tables, but they are used in different ways.
 JOINS are used to combine rows from two or more tables based on a related column between them, while UNION is used to combine the results of two or more SELECT statements into a single result set.
 JOINS are used to retrieve data from multiple tables in a single query, while UNION is used to combine the results of multiple queries into a single result set.
 JOINS combine rows horizontally, while UNION combines rows vertically.

-Q: What is the difference between UNION and UNION ALL?
+Q: What is the difference between `UNION` and `UNION ALL`?

-A: UNION and UNION ALL are used to combine the results of two or more SELECT statements into a single result set, but they are used in different ways.
-UNION removes duplicate rows from the result set, while UNION ALL does not.
-This means that UNION returns only distinct rows, while UNION ALL returns all rows, including duplicates.
+A: `UNION` and `UNION ALL` are used to combine the results of two or more SELECT statements into a single result set, but they are used in different ways. `UNION` removes duplicate rows from the result set, while `UNION ALL` does not.
+This means that `UNION` returns only distinct rows, while `UNION ALL` returns all rows, including duplicates.

-Q: What is the difference between WHERE and HAVING clause?
+Q: What is the difference between `WHERE` and `HAVING` clause?

-A: The WHERE clause is used to filter rows based on a specified condition, while the HAVING clause is used to filter groups based on a specified condition.
-The WHERE clause is used with the SELECT, INSERT, UPDATE, and DELETE statements to filter rows based on a specified condition.
-The HAVING clause is used with the SELECT statement to filter groups based on a specified condition.
-The WHERE clause is used before the GROUP BY clause, while the HAVING clause is used after the GROUP BY clause.
+A: The `WHERE` clause is used to filter rows based on a specified condition, while the `HAVING` clause is used to filter groups based on a specified condition.
+The WHERE clause is used with the `SELECT, INSERT, UPDATE, and DELETE` statements to filter rows based on a specified condition.
+The `HAVING` clause is used with the SELECT statement to filter groups based on a specified condition.
+The `WHERE` clause is used before the `GROUP BY` clause, while the `HAVING` clause is used after the `GROUP BY` clause.

-Q: What is the difference between GROUP BY and ORDER BY clause?
+Q: What is the difference between `GROUP BY` and `ORDER BY` clause?

-A: The GROUP BY clause is used to group rows that have the same values into summary rows, while the ORDER BY clause is used to sort the result set by one or more columns.
-The GROUP BY clause is used with the SELECT statement to group rows that have the same values into summary rows.
-The ORDER BY clause is used with the SELECT statement to sort the result set by one or more columns.
-The GROUP BY clause is used before the ORDER BY clause.
+A: The `GROUP BY` clause is used to group rows that have the same values into summary rows, while the `ORDER BY` clause is used to sort the result set by one or more columns.
+The `GROUP BY` clause is used with the SELECT statement to group rows that have the same values into summary rows.
+The `ORDER BY` clause is used with the SELECT statement to sort the result set by one or more columns.
+The `GROUP BY` clause is used before the `ORDER BY` clause.

 Q: Is it required that the JOIN condition be based on equality?